 While many physicians may claim to offer fertility care, it’s important to choose one that is specially trained in the discipline of fertility medicine.
 These specialists dedicate their entire careers to advanced research and treatment practices related to fertility science.

 Physicians differ in the number of embryos they see necessary for a successful IVF.
 It’s important to know this ahead of time – especially so you and your doctor can be on the same page.

 Opinions on Donor Eggs

 Large clinics offer more services like in-house labs, but they often suffer from less personalized service.
+Take a moment to consider what each type of practice can offer you.
+You may prefer to work with a provider that offers more on-site technological capabilities, or you may desire a closer level of care that comes from working with a smaller team.
 Ultimately, your comfort with your care team, no matter the size, is most important.

 Private Versus Academic Affiliation

+Deciding whether to pursue treatment from a private or academic practice depends on whether you desire treatment directed by a single individual or a team of doctors.
 If your doctor is privately affiliated, they are more likely to perform all your procedures.
-Otherwise, you might find yourself working with a different physician on the day of your egg retrieval or embryo transfer.
+Academically affiliated doctors may work as part of a larger team with other physicians and specialists.
+With academic groups, you might find yourself working with a different physician on the day of your egg retrieval or embryo transfer.

 3. The Fertility Lab You Work With – Why it Matters